MoAlyousef/floui/README.md

 - Produces slimmer binaries than Swift.
 Also doesn't require rebuilding your app with each XCode release (in Swift's case).

 ## Why not
-- Missing controls (WebView, TableView etc).
+- Missing controls (TableView, ScrollView etc).
 - Trying to do anything more involved, you'd have to use the native language of the platform.
 In Android's case, jni programming is a circle of hell of its own.
 You can however access the natively created views from Java.
 - WatchOS is not wrapped, since it doesn't use UIKit.
 - If you're only targetting apple platforms, SwiftUI is more pleasant to write and can target all apple platforms, including WatchOS and OSX.